 In order to follow recommended guidelines by the ISSCR, a suitable test needs to be selected.
 Although pertinent at certain key stages of the workflow, G-Banding, the traditionally used technique for genomic stability testing, is not suitable for regular in-process assessment.
 It would slow processes down and be cost-prohibitive.

-With these constraints in mind, Stem Genomics has developed a rapid and cost-effective digital PCR- based solution called iCS-digital™ PSC.
+With these constraints in mind, Stem Genomics has developed a rapid and cost-effective digital PCR- based solution called iCS-digital™ PSC dedicated to recurrent CNV detection.

 This assay combines a fast turnaround with high resolution, enabling the precise detection of sub-karyotypic defects such as the 20q11.21 chromosomal abnormality.